nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Filter persons by tags

-Filters the entries that matches the tag provided
+Filters the entries that matches the tag provided.
+The tag provided can be in uppercase,lowercase or mixed.

 Format: `filter [TAG]`